 No pricing info available

-Psychiatric Hospital Haiphong, located in Duong Kinh, Hai Phong, Vietnam offers patients Electroconvulsive Therapy (ECT) procedures among its total of 7 available procedures, across 2 different specialties.
-Currently, there's no pricing information for Electroconvulsive Therapy (ECT) procedures at Psychiatric Hospital Haiphong, as all prices are available on request only.
-There is currently a lack of information available on the specialists practicing at the Hospital, and they are not accredited by any recognized accreditations institutes
+Psychiatric Hospital Haiphong, can be found in Duong Kinh, Hai Phong, Vietnam and offers its patients Electroconvulsive Therapy (ECT) procedures as well as 7 other procedures, across 2 different procedure categories.
+At present, there is no pricing information for Electroconvulsive Therapy (ECT) procedures at Psychiatric Hospital Haiphong.
+The pricing information is quite specialised, so it's only available on request.
+Currently, there's no information available about the doctors at the Hospital, and Psychiatric Hospital Haiphong is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?